 Most of the therapists discussed by Bikel, Singer and Lalich seem oblivious or indifferent to their role in priming and prompting their patients.
 They condition their patients, prompt them, and in some cases, clearly plant notions in their patient's minds.
 They give their patients books to read or videos to watch, not to help the patient understand a problem but to prime the patient for belief in some crazy therapy.
 They plant notions during hypnosis, group sessions, etc., and then these planted notions are "recovered" and offered as validation of their therapeutic techniques and theories.
 Rather than provide real therapy, these "crazy" therapists indoctrinate patients into their own worldviews.
 Perhaps most disturbing of all is that this surreal pseudoscience goes nearly unchallenged by professional mental health associations and the mass media.

 note: In 1998, Jill Christman posted an article in which she challenged Bikel's work as "biased" because she did not include Christman's story.
 Christman claims she has evidence of a recovered memory of childhood sexual abuse that has been corroborated by an independent observer.
 In 2002, Christman had her story published by the University of Georgia Press (Darkroom: A Family Exposure).
-She is now an assistant professor of creative nonfiction at the University of Alabama.
+She became an assistant professor of creative nonfiction at the University of Alabama.
 Her story is listed as case no. 2 of 33 corroborated cases of recovered memories of childhood sexual abuse that are listed on Professor Ross E. Cheit's "Recovered Memory Project" page at Brown University.